 The Canadian Paediatric Society has information for parents of children of all ages about healthy eating and physical activity.

 The Ellyn Satter Institute website provides details on how to create a supportive mealtime environment for the whole family.

 Alberta Health Services provides information about how to eat healthy where you live, work, learn and play.

 Inspiring Healthy Eating

 Alberta Health Services has some delicious and nutritious recipes for you and your family.

 Canada's Food Guide provides guidance for children, teens, and adults to make healthy food choices.

 Physical active lifestyles support children and adults stay healthy.
-This website provides tips on how to start, or stay, physically active.
+This webpage provides tips on how to start, or stay, physically active.